Expert Advice On Improving Your Home

 • Heat pump: Heat pumps work by circulating hot and cold air between your home and the outdoors.
 These systems don't create heat or air conditioning themselves, and are more suited to more moderate climates.
 They may not be as effective during Mint Hill's hot summers.

-• Packaged heating and air: Packaged HVAC systems are a good choice for smaller houses.
-These systems have a single combined AC and heating, normally located in a basement or attic.
-They're compact, energy-efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are often a good option for smaller houses.
+These systems consist of a single combined heating and cooling unit, usually located in a basement or attic.
+This unit tends to be compact, efficient, and easy to maintain.

 HVAC Unit TypeCost